Last Updated: October 22, 2021

 5.4 Liability.
 ArborXR shall be liable for the acts and omissions of our Sub-processors to the same extent we would be liable if performing the services of each Sub-processor directly under the terms of this DPA, except as otherwise set forth in the Terms.

-6.1 Controls for the Protection of Customer Data.
-ArborXR shall maintain commercially appropriate administrative and technical safeguards for protection of Customer Data.
+6.1 Controls for the Protection of Personal Data.
+ArborXR shall establish and maintain commercially reasonable administrative, physical, and technical safeguards for protection of Personal Data.
+These safeguards will include an industry standard information and security program and procedures to help ensure the protection of Personal Data.

 6.2 Audits.
-Upon your written request at reasonable intervals, and subject to the confidentiality obligations set forth in the Terms, ArborXR will make available to you a copy of our then-current third-party audits or certifications, as applicable, unless you are a competitor of ArborXR.
+Upon your written request at reasonable intervals, and subject to the confidentiality obligations set forth in the Terms, ArborXR will make available to you a copy of our then-current third-party audit or certification (“Audit Report”), as applicable, unless you are a competitor of ArborXR.
+ArborXR shall cooperate for reasonable audits of its policies, procedures, and records with respect to the Processing of Personal Data.

 9. Authorized Affiliates